gaboesquivel/gaboesquivel/content/projects/living-with-dryness.md

 ---
 title: "Living with Dryness"
 slug: "living-with-dryness"
-description: "The Living with Dryness project involved crafting a responsive landing page focused on providing information and resources.\n As the developer, I ensured a pixel-perfect design and user-friendly navigation, catering to the project's specific audience and needs."
+description: "A responsive medical information page designed to make dryness-related resources easy to read and find."
 tech:
   - JavaScript
   - CSS